What to expect from an advisor.

 - CPA - Certified Public Accountant.
 Must pass a rigorous test administered nationally and receive state accountancy board approval.

 - MBA - Master of Business Administration.
 Graduate level degree generally seen as a solid background.
 Education in finance and investments will depend on school and major field.
 See Education for MBA schools and rankings.
-An example of an online program is Masters in Finance or Business Administration.

 - Registered Representative - Stockbroker.
 Must pass NASD series exam(s).
 There is no explicit financial planning component to the testing.

-- RIA - Registered Investment Advisor - means an individual or a firm has filed with the SEC and paid a modest fee.
+- RIA - Registered Investment Advisor - means an individual or a firm has filed with the SEC or state(s) and paid a modest fee.
 They are required to present a copy of the filing.

 Behavior by managers you may want to avoid.